 Pricing a home correctly and putting it on the MLS/RLS are the two essential marketing tools one needs to sell a home in New York.
-Also, hiring a professional photographer is helpful and highly recommended.
+Also, getting professional listing photos taken is helpful and highly recommended.

 Another thing to consider is open houses.
 While conducting open house events don’t generally help sell homes nationally, New York City may be the exception.
 There is an entire science devoted to using open houses to help spark interest and generate bid wars in the city.
 Cramping what can be upwards of 50 people into a NYC apartment for an open house can lead to the impression that one must act quickly, and make a competitive offer if they want it to be seriously considered.